Speak to an expert

 How many kWh of heat does a home need?

-So let’s focus now on heat.
+Let’s focus now on heat.
 How much hot water your home needs depends on how frequently you run hot taps and have hot showers – but this tends to correlate quite neatly with how many occupants are in the house.
 On average, it’s around 1.6kWh of energy for hot water per person, per day.

 Heating your home itself is where most of the energy goes.